selvi-aras/DP-via-DRO/README.md

 ## Description
 The following is a guide to use this repository.
+The folder "GitHub Appendices" includes the additional experiments and discussions that are supplied with the GitHub repository.
+We now explain the codes in the following.
 <details>
   <summary> <b> Data Independent Noise </b> </summary>